ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
 >
-> Why was the mushroom always invited to parties?
+> To prove he was right, the flat-earther walked to the end of the Earth.
 >
-> Cause he's a fungi.
+> He eventually came around.
 <!-- END_JOKE_SECTION -->